 Procrastination: Being trapped in a dream world that prevents us from living our dreams on the real one.
 My life so far was a steady monochord rhythm, two chords repeating day and night.
 I always thinking how the song would continue.
 As I turned my face to look at her on that spring afternoon, I heard the strings breaking.

 No more music.
 No more nothing.
 My body went completely numb.
-Continue reading “Spring of Life – Part II”
+Continue reading “Fiction: Spring of Life – Chapter II”

 I traded seagulls for ravens.
 On my backpack I had three days worth of clothes, and a toothbrush.
 On my heart I had a lifetime worth of dreams.
 I waited too long for this, and I wonder why… I don’t want to think that I was too long trapped in my fears, in my anxiety, such a cliché, right?
 I mean, being so aware of the cockroaches on my head I should have known better, shouldn’t I?

 How many of my thoughts are just spilled wine?
 Promises of a future that became stains.
 They will always be there for me to remember who I was and the life I aspired.
 They come from a time where I used to think how much I had already accomplished.
 My young mind was impossible to break down, happiness was always present due to the promise of time.
 I looked to days to come like constellations high above in the night sky.
 What is there to find out?
 How long would it take me to get there?
 How small was I compared to them, how big can I grow?
-Continue reading “Spilled wine”
+Continue reading “Thoughts: Spilled wine”